sampad-acharya/HashMap/README.md

-This is a basic implementation of hashmap/ unordered_map in C++ using vector and dynamic memory allocation.
+This is a basic implementation of HashMap/ unordered_map in C++ using vector and dynamic memory allocation.

-Benchmark folder contains the benchmark info for insert option.
+The benchmark folder contains the benchmark info for the insert option.
 I will add more benchmark tests soon.

-Results of insert benchmark operation with 5 trials:
+Results of the insert benchmark operation with 5 trials:

 HashMapContainer insert time: 14.1539s HashMapDynamicMemory insert time: 12.6059s